sveltejs/svelte/site/content/tutorial/07-lifecycle/01-onmount/text.md

 Lifecycle functions must be called while the component is initialising so that the callback is bound to the component instance — not (say) in a `setTimeout`.

-If the `onMount` callback returns a function, that function will be called when the component is destroyed.
+If the `onMount` callback returns a function synchronously, that function will be called when the component is destroyed.
+Note however that an `async` callback can't return a function, but only a `Promise` of a function, which will not be called automatically in `onDestroy`.